How to Back Up and Preserve Your Wedding Photos for the Long Term

 I hope this helps demystify the overly technical realm of long term file storage.
 If you have any questions, please let me know!
 I’m super happy and willing to help make sure your backups are set up correctly.

 Limited time offer: I am considering offering backups via Permanent.org as a long term backup method for couples who choose to buy it.
 You pay once and the photos are hosted “forever” (i.e. the lifetime of Permanent.org, which I believe should last, but who can truly know).
-If you want to try this, I will do it for cost (~$40, one time) for the first three couples that choose this option.
+If you want to try this, I will do it for cost (~$40, one time) for three two more couples that choose this option.
 Check out Permanent.org to see their business model (a non-profit endowment) and if you want to give it a shot let me know.